fijimunkii/sift/project_log.md

 The user's homepage is a list of the ideas.

-There is a simple input box at the top which will filter results as you type.
+Keyboard shortcuts will filter results and trigger commands as you type.

-commands can be entered into this input box:

 * create / new / add
 * share
 *